About

 We invite ISME and non-ISME members to click here to sign up for our newsletter, and to join our Facebook group.

-Click here to contact the ECME Commission Chair Lauren Kooistra, or email us at ecme.isme@gmail.com
+Contact the ECME Commission Chair at ecme.isme@gmail.com